SwetSagar/UPSC-CSE-Notes/UPSC (Sync_Test)/01 Subject Wise Notes/💶 Economy/006 Inflation.md

 - CPI - UNME (Urban Non Manual Employees) and is used to determine Dearness Allowance DA of employees of some foreign companies operating in India.
 Has been discontinued and replaced by CPI - Urban.
 - New CPI 2015 **by CSO, MOSPI**
 	- base year has been changed to 2012
-	- Pan, Tobacco and intoxicants made a different gro
+	- Pan, Tobacco and intoxicants made a different group.
 	- Groups inc to six, tobacco, egg made separate sub-group.
 	- Only transaction prices taken, electronic validation of data
 	- Price of PDS items under Antyodaya Anna Yojana has also been included for compilation of indices under PDS items.